Healthy Homes Assessment Gracefield

 building insulation inspection

-A warm dry house is an ideal house
+A cozy dry house is a healthy house

 Insulation Gracefield

-Insulation needs to be in compliance with the R-values that are appropriate for your region.
+Insulation requirements to meet the R-values that are appropriate for your region.

-• Zone 2 – the rest of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – the rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3

-Learn more about this Healthy Homes insulation standard.
+Find out all the details about the Healthy Homes insulation standard.

 Gracefield Moisture Ingress & Drainage

-See the full details of the Healthy Homes moisture ingress and drainage quality.
+Find out all the details of The Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection